Services & Amenities:

 |Greater Than 10 Miles|

-Water Turned Off For The Winter: Both shower buildings and the dump station are closed for the winter in South Lake campground.
-The electric sites and frost free hydrants remain on year round.
-Six Pines campground water is turned off for the winter.
-Only pit latrines are available.
-All modern facilities are closed for the winter.
-The east, west and north gates are closed for the winter, the south gate remains open.
+Shower Buildings and Dump Station closed on October 15th: Both shower buildings and the dump station will be closed October 15th for the winter in South Lake Campground.
+The electric sites and frost free water hydrants will remain on year round.
+Six Pines Campground water hydrants will be turned off October 30, 2014 for the winter.

 Backbone State Park, IA